top of page

 Kobe, which is known for its multicultural population, is a city on Osaka Bay in central Japan located on the southern side of the main island of Honshu.

-The Muslims of Kobe who were a mix of Indians and Tatars formed their own society in 1928 and they built the first mosque in Japan in 1935 known as Kobe Mosque.
+The Muslims of Kobe, who were a mix of Indians and Tatars, formed their own society in 1928, and they built the first mosque in Japan in 1935, known as the Kobe Mosque.

-The construction of this mosque was financed by some donations that has been collected by The Islamic Committee of Kobe.
+The construction of this mosque was financed by some donations that have been collected by the Islamic Committee of Kobe.

 Tokyo Mosque

-In 1938, Tokyo mosque which is the second mosque in Japan was build by the Tatar migrants who were the largest Muslim ethnic group in Japan.
+In 1938, the Tokyo Mosque, which is the second mosque in Japan, was built by the Tatar migrants, who were the largest Muslim ethnic group in Japan.

 Nagoya Mosque

-Nagoya is the capital of Japan’s Aichi Prefecture and one of Japan major ports located on the pacific coast on central Honshu.
+Nagoya is the capital of Japan’s Aichi Prefecture and one of Japan's major ports located on the Pacific coast on central Honshu.

-The first mosque in Nagoya was built by the Turk Tatar migrants in 1937, known as The Nagoya Muslim Mosque.
-It was two storied wooden and mortared frame house built on 40 squire meter.
+The first mosque in Nagoya was built by the Turk-Tatar migrants in 1937, known as the Nagoya Muslim Mosque.
+It was a two-story wooden and mortared frame house built on 40 square meters.

-The first floor was used to worship and the second floor was a school for children.
-In 1945 the mosque was burnt down by an air-raid of American and since then there was no mosque in Nagoya until Nagoya mosque was built in 1998.
+The first floor was used to worship, and the second floor was a school for children.
+In 1945 the mosque was burnt down by an air raid of Americans, and since then there has been no mosque in Nagoya until the Nagoya Mosque was built in 1998.
 These are not the only mosques in Japan.

 There are many other mosques in different cities around the country.
-A list of the 99 mosques and prayer rooms and its locations in Japan, can be found HERE.
+A list of the 99 mosques and prayer rooms and their locations in Japan can be found HERE.

 Related articles: